Baddeck, Cape Breton Island, Nova Scotia

 There are a wide range of accommodations in Baddeck, from quaint bed and breakfasts to full-sized inns and motels.
 You’ll even find campgrounds that offer great views of the surrounding hills and Bras d’Or Lake.

-Places to Eat in Baddeck, Cape Breton Island
+Where to Eat in Baddeck, Cape Breton Island

 Must See Attractions in Baddeck, Cape Breton Island